spinnaker/spinnaker.github.io/reference/halyard/commands.md

  * `appengine`: Manage and view Spinnaker configuration for the appengine provider
  * `aws`: Manage and view Spinnaker configuration for the aws provider
  * `azure`: Manage and view Spinnaker configuration for the azure provider
+ * `cloudfoundry`: Manage and view Spinnaker configuration for the cloudfoundry provider
  * `dcos`: Manage and view Spinnaker configuration for the dcos provider
  * `docker-registry`: Manage and view Spinnaker configuration for the dockerRegistry provider
  * `ecs`: Manage and view Spinnaker configuration for the ecs provider